Updated: July 6, 2022

 I also have several friends who, thanks to the Internet, chose to become online freelancers and travel bloggers.
 A route that I would’ve never thought possible when I was in college.

 And finally, there’s me today, conducting financial literacy seminars and doing speaking engagements.
-I didn’t expect that I’d be doing a lot of traveling because of this, but I somehow stumbled upon this route and is now enjoying every moment of it.
+I didn’t expect that I’d be doing a lot of traveling because of this, but I somehow stumbled upon this route and am now enjoying every moment of it.

 Many love traveling.
 And people satisfy their wanderlust in different ways.
 And that’s my realization, that there are many routes to reach a destination.